j0k3r/sfDoctrineSimpleForumPlugin/README.markdown

         display_recommandations: true
         display_abuse: true
         count_views: true
+        admin_email: test@test.com
+        from_email: test@test.com

-display_recommandations will allow the users to recommand a topic. display_abuse will allow the users to report abuse for a topic. count_views will count the number of view per topic.
+display_recommandations will allow the users to recommand a topic. display_abuse will allow the users to report abuse for a topic. count_views will count the number of view per topic. admin_emain is the email of the admin who will receive abuse mails from_email is the "from" email address used to send abuse email

 Translations
 ------------